rustanlys/rupta/docs/index.md

 You are welcome to use RUPTA for research and development purposes under the included license.
 Please acknowledge the use of this tool by citing the following papers:

 Wei Li, Dongjie He, Wenguang Chen and Jingling Xue.
 [Stack Filtering: Elevating Precision and Efficiency in Rust Pointer Analysis](), IEEE/ACM International Symposium on Code Generation and Optimization (CGO'25).
-[Accepted]()

 Wei Li, Dongjie He, Yujiang Gui, Wenguang Chen, and Jingling Xue.
 [A Context-Sensitive Pointer Analysis Framework for Rust and Its Application to Call Graph Construction](https://doi.org/10.1145/3640537.3641574), 33rd ACM SIGPLAN International Conference on Compiler Construction (CC'24).